The Documentary: Recording

 After the Game signed with G-Unit, he recorded nine songs with fellow American rapper 50 Cent in his home studio in Farmington, Connecticut, and then went back to Los Angeles, California to complete the album with American record producer Dr. Dre.
 While continuing the recording sessions on the album, he began working with rapper and record producer Kanye West on a song, where Kanye did the chorus.
 However, the song was left on the cutting room floor.
 The Game was also inspired to revive the hip hop scene in the West Coast, which had been overshadowed since its heyday in the 1990s by rappers from the East and the South.
-In 2005, in the interview with Vibe magazine, 50 Cent stated that he was brought in by the Interscope Records to work on the album, claiming that was on the verge of being shelved and the Game was being dropped from the label.
+In 2005, in the interview with Vibe magazine, 50 Cent stated that he was brought in by the Interscope Records to work on the album, claiming that it was on the verge of being shelved and the Game was being dropped from the label.
 However, in the interview with Funkmaster Flex, the Game said that his status was never uncertain that he would be dropped from the label.
 50 Cent also wrote 6 choruses of The Documentary's eighteen tracks—"Hate It or Love It", "How We Do", "Church for Thugs", "Special", "Higher", and "Westside Story"—and didn't receive proper credit for his work.